pranav9629/simpleNumberGuessing/README.md

 # simpleNumberGuessing:

 It is a .py file and can be executed in python based terminals like spyder.
-There is no interation with GUI as such.
+There is no interaction with GUI as such.
 All actions happen inside the terminal itself.

                                            ********GAME********